The EU Chat Control Compromise Still Threatens Private Communication

 Chat Control surveillance illustration

 At HK Softworks we take privacy seriously.
 Most of our apps collect no data at all, and where we do collect data we keep it to the minimum necessary.
 Private communication is a basic right.
-On 26 November 2025, EU member states agreed on a common position for the Chat Control regulation.[1]
-The law is not in force yet, but it moved one step closer.
+On 26 November 2025, EU member states agreed on a common position for the Chat Control regulation.

 The Council dropped mandatory scanning of all private messages.
-Instead, the compromise makes voluntary scanning by providers permanent and introduces risk-based obligations.[2]
-Services classified as "high-risk" face pressure to adopt detection measures.[2]
+Instead, the compromise makes voluntary scanning by providers permanent and introduces risk-based obligations.
+Services classified as high-risk face pressure to adopt detection measures.
 A new EU Centre on Child Sexual Abuse will manage databases and receive reports.

 Critics argue this amounts to privatised surveillance.
 Companies face regulatory pressure to scan even without explicit mandates.
 German federal police report that around half of all flagged content is criminally irrelevant, meaning tens of thousands of innocent people have their photos and chats leaked to authorities each year.
 Age verification requirements could also erode online anonymity, since proving your age typically means providing ID that could be stored and repurposed later.